-Thomas E. Parlaman was born in 1917 in West Chester to Edward and Edith Boorse Parlaman.
+Thomas E. Parlaman was born on September 15, 1918 in West Chester to Edward and Edith Boorse Parlaman.
 Thomas had two sisters.

-The family lived in West Chester but later moved to Berwyn where they attended the Great Valley Presbyterian Church in Malvern.
-Thomas attended the Tredyffrin-Easttown High School and was in the Industrial Arts program and played on the soccer team.
+The family lived in West Chester but later moved to Berwyn where Thomas attended the Tredyffrin-Easttown high school and was in the industrial arts program and played on the soccer team.
 The Yearbook writes of Thomas:

 Thomas entered service in the Army in April, 1941.In December, 1942 while stationed at Fort Bragg, NC, Thomas participated in a routine river crossing exercise where the men were fording a river in trucks.
 Second Lieutenant Parlaman was supervising when eight men fell overboard.
 Seven were able to grab a lifeline and were pulled to safety, but one was quickly carried down the river by the current.
 Thomas stripped off his heavy equipment and dove in to save him.
 After swimming about 20 yards he was seized by cramps and went down.
 Two other officers dove in to help but were unable to save Thomas.
 His body was recovered from the river about three hours later.

 “He was an outstanding officer known at Fort Bragg and was well known and respected by those who served under him as well as his superior officers.
-His active heroism proved the high qualities of his character.
+His act of heroism proved the high qualities of his character.
 His regiment honored him at a chapel service Friday morning”

 Lieutenant Thomas Edward Parlaman died "non battle" on December 9, 1942.
 Thomas is buried at Great Valley Presbyterian Cemetery.